 With your family, start the a conversation that working from home means “working”—that means you can’t hang out.

 Have a family meeting and explain how work works.
 Let your kids know that you have certain tasks that you must accomplish, and you can’t always take breaks to help them.

 It’s the best option if you have a dedicated office in your home or apartment already—the goal is to isolate yourself from the rest of your house where distractions can come more easily.
 Not to mention the fact that you’ll also have a dedicated space for your work stuff, by creating a location that’s used only for “work time” during the week.

 Taking care of a pet, setting the table, taking out the garbage, hanging the clothes—getting your family into a routine with chores can help free up time for you.
 Go a step further and add a reward for those who take care of tasks without being asked.

 Do you know your family history?
 Do your kids?
 Why not consider asking your parents or grandparents to lead a lesson on a particular decade filled with personal anecdotes that might have otherwise been left untold.
+Or maybe your friends have an interesting hobby they'd be willing to share with your kids one afternoon.
 If they’re on your “quaranteam” perhaps they can take the kids on a field trip around your home town, getting them much needed outside time and you some interruption free work time.

 If your child still takes regular naps, block your calendar for the duration of the nap: no meetings or phone calls.
 Set aside this time to either focus on tasks that require your full attention or have a quick coffee break or alone time to recharge.